KellyBlack/Precalculus/documentation/source/trigonometric.rst

-Goals for activity 18 (Section 4.3 of the book)
+Goals for Section 4.3 of the book
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Students should be able to do each of the following: